mkl061/System_Biology/README.md

 If nothing happens in Cytoscape the most likely reason is that the CSV file has a separator other than ";" (which is the Norwegian default).
 The other separator is ",".
 So then you need to change the script.
 It should be clearly marked where.

+The packages used for this project are:
+- Tidyverse (mainly; dplyr, tidyr, stringr)
+- BiocManager (i.e. BioConductor)
+- biomaRt (i.e. Ensembl BioMart)